-Bill Maher faces calls for firing after using the n-word on his HBO show
+Bill Maher says he is ‘very sorry’ for using a racial slur on his HBO show

 “A sitting president of the United States and his grown children and the first lady are personally trying to ruin my life forever,” Griffin said.
 “You guys know him, he’s not going to stop.”

-In a tweet addressing Maher and Griffin, Cornel Wm.
-Brooks, president of the National Association for the Advancement of Colored People, or NAACP, said: “Great comedians make us think & laugh.
+In a tweet addressing Maher and Griffin, Cornell William Brooks, president of the NAACP, said: “Great comedians make us think & laugh.
 When our humanity is the punchline, it hurts too much to think or laugh.”

 READ MORE: